Cludo/Cludo.DocumentationHub/content/docs/searching/FullSearch.md

 - **and**

 {{< hint info >}}
- It is possible to change the default operator behavior for all searches by <a href="https://www.cludo.com/en/contact/">contacting</a> Cludo.
+ It is possible to change the default operator behavior for all searches by <a target="_blank" href="https://www.cludo.com/en/contact/">contacting</a> Cludo.
 {{< /hint >}}

 {{< markdown-with-header title="Query body example" content="">}}